-The platform is available in five of the six UN official languages (Arabic, Chinese, English, French, and Spanish, with Russian to be added soon) and other languages are currently being added, such as Armenian and German.
+The platform is available in all the UN official languages (Arabic, Chinese, English, French, Russian and Spanish) and other languages have been added, such as Armenian and German.

 RECOMMENDATION: National Governments should use the Open SDG reporting platform.
 Given the importance of Member States reporting on the SDGs in a standardised way, and given the strengths of the Open SDG platform, it is highly recommended that all countries use it.